 You can't feel it.
 You can't see it-until it's too late.
 Diabetic retinopathy, the most common form of diabetic eye disease, is the leading cause of blindness in adults age 20-74.
 It occurs when diabetes damages blood vessels in the retina.

-Diabetic retinopathy affects 7.7 million Americans, and that number is projected to increase to more than 11 million people by 2030.
+Diabetic retinopathy affects 7.7 million Americans, and that number is projected to increase to more than 11 million people by 2030, including many American Indians and Alaska Natives.